 Water drops on a lotus leaf

-The optical contact angle measuring and contour analysis systems of the OCA series combine high resolution optics, exact liquid dosing and precise sample positioning into powerful and reliable measuring systems.
+The optical contact angle goniometers and drop shape analysis systems of the OCA series combine high resolution optics, exact liquid dosing and precise sample positioning into powerful and reliable measuring systems.

 The modular approach to all hardware components allows for a multitude of configurations, ranging from manually operated basic devices to fully automated high-performance measuring systems.
 All OCA models are based on a common design philosophy and are built with a sturdy aluminum metal frame.
 Moreover, they all feature a LED lighting with manually and software-controlled intensity.
 Due to an automatic temperature drift compensation a stable and homogeneous illumination of the sample is guaranteed at all times.